tomer00/XeCrypt/README.md

 ## Usage 💻

-1. Launch XeCrypt with above command, or you can a shortcut for so.
+1. Launch XeCrypt with the above command, or you can a shortcut for so.
-2. Enter your pin to unlock or create new pin if opened initially.
+2. Enter your pin to unlock or create a new pin if opened initially.
 3. Drag and drop your files to encrypt them.
-4. You can preview images by clicking in them.
+4. You can preview images by clicking on them.
 5. Decryption or deletion can be done using respected buttons.

 ## Security 🔐